JeffreyRiggle/my-site/content/blog/sona-all-the-db/index.md

 )
 ```

-The insight being that all queries had to JOIN these two tables.
-Combinine these may have had some benefit.
-The downsides being the insert cost in time and required runtime management of substructure.
+Because every attribute query required joining these tables, the flexibility came at a cost.
+A JSON column might have simplified reads at the expense of more complicated inserts and updates.

 ## Identity as an afterthought

 A feature I bolted on later was authentication and authorization.
 This project highlights the danger in roll your own authentication and authorization.
 Now before I completely rip apart the solution, I would like to point out one thing I handled passibly.
 I did have the awareness not to store user passwords as plaintext in the database.
-Instead I salted the password with the users email and ran that on a sha256 hash before putting it in the database which is better than nothing.
+Instead I peppered the password with the users email and ran that on a sha256 hash before putting it in the database which is better than nothing.

 ### Tokens matter.